fdformula/MathlyLua/README.md

 cases, it is easier to start a small project from scratch than using and debugging others' code.
 In addition, matrix.lua addresses a column vector like a[i][1] and a row vector a[1][i], rather than a[i] in both cases, which is quite ugly and unnatural.
 Furthermore, no basic graphics capabilities are provided in matrix.lua.
 Therefore, this mathly module was developed.
-But anyway, I appreciate the work in matrix.lua.
+But anyway, the work in matrix.lua is highly appreciated.
-Actually, you may find some similarities in the code of matrix.lua and mathly.lua, e.g., m1, m2 are used to name arguments of some functions.

 &nbsp; &nbsp; &nbsp; &nbsp;December 25, 2024